lawliet89/biscuit/doc/supported.md

 A cross (✘) usually indicates that the feature is _not_ supported by the library.
 If there is no intention to ever support it, it will be noted in the remark.

-A field that can be serialized or deserialized by the library, but with no particular handling can either be supported, or unsuppported.
-See the remark for more details.
+A field that can be serialized or deserialized by the library, but with no particular handling will be listed as unsupported.

 ## JWT Registered Claims